- Why are you at the Ohio History Center again?

 The market is committed to supporting local producers and promoting local food.
 Accordingly, market space is reserved for farmers and customers only.

-The market has a limited number of spots for musicians within our boundaries, which are all reserved in advance.
-If you'd like to be considered, please send us a message and examples of your music through our website.
-We require that any music you play be your original music or music within the public domain (before 1922).
+The market has a limited number of spots for musicians within our boundaries, which are reserved in advance.
+If you'd like to be considered, please fill out an application here.
+We require that any music you play be your own original music or music within the public domain (before 1922).